Ghana’s Next Coach: 3 Favourites Emerge, Portuguese or Spanish Option Likely

 • Three names have reportedly emerged as frontrunners to replace Otto Addo as Black Stars coach

-The race to replace Otto Addo is reaching a critical stage, with the Ghana Football Association Executive Council set to meet this week to choose the next Black Stars coach.
+The race to replace Otto Addo is at a critical stage, with the Ghana Football Association (GFA) Executive Council set to meet this week to choose the next Black Stars coach.

-The meeting, reportedly scheduled for April 7, comes at a critical point for Ghana’s World Cup preparations.
+The meeting, reportedly scheduled for April 7, comes at a critical point for Ghana’s 2026 FIFA World Cup preparations.

 With just 65 days to the start of the 2026 tournament in the United States, Canada and Mexico, the pressure is mounting to settle on a new direction.